 The pipeline has a NEURON simulation protocol for determining block thresholds for nerve fibers in response to extracellular stimulation.
 Threshold amplitude for fiber block is defined as the minimum stimulation amplitude required to block a propagating action potential.
 The simulation protocol for determining block thresholds starts by delivering the blocking waveform through the cuff.
 After a user-defined delay during the stimulation onset period, the protocol delivers a test pulse (or a train of pulses if the user chooses) where the user placed it (see "ind" parameter in Sim within the "intracellular_stim" JSON Object (Sim Parameters)), near the proximal end.
 The code checks for action potentials near the distal end of the fiber (see "ap_detect_location" parameter in Sim within the "threshold" JSON Object (Sim Parameters)).
-If at least one action potential is detected, then transmission of the test pulse occurred (i.e., the stimulation amplitude is below block threshold).
-However, the absence of an action potential indicates block (i.e., the stimulation amplitude is above block threshold).
-The pipeline uses a bisection search algorithm to converge on the threshold amplitude.
+If at least one action potential is detected, then transmission of the test pulse occurred (i.e., the stimulation amplitude is above block threshold).
+However, the absence of an action potential indicates block (i.e., the stimulation amplitude.
 The parameters for control over the block threshold protocol are found in Sim within the "protocol" JSON Object (Sim Parameters).